yihubvv/Tlias-Management/README.md

 1. find nginx.exe in nginx-1.22.0-web, double click

-3. in intellij, open and run the web-ai-project2
+3. in intellij, open and run the web-ai-project2, make sure your localhost:8080 and 90 are unoccupied by other apps.

+4. Go to localhost:90 and you can operate on things.

 The managers have the right to delete, edit, add employees and so on.
 <img width="1918" height="962" alt="image" src="https://github.com/user-attachments/assets/e03db654-6bef-44bf-8ee2-5e0f6e914059" />